janverschelde/PHCpack/src/doc/source/index.rst

 3. For isolated singular solutions, the deflation method may recondition the solutions and restore quadratic convergence.

+4. Based on condition number estimates the working precision is set to meet the wanted number of accurate decimal places in the solutions when applying Newton's method.

 phc -w : Witness Set Intersection using Diagonal Homotopies
 -----------------------------------------------------------